Choosing the Right Massage Oil for Your Treatment Table

 Use Table Covers

 Terry towelling covers protect your table.
-Wash them in warm water.
+Wash them in cold or warm water.
 Use strong detergent that removes oil.

 Check Monthly